Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - The player cannot have more than two units with the same type of weapon.
 (2020/10/13)
 		- Additionally, different units may not have exact same weapon.
 			- For example, if one unit has Damasc Claws, then other units may not equip Damasc Claws, though another unit can equip other claws.
         - Boulders, Blowguns and Throwns are counted as different types.
+Vritra is counted as Blowgun.
         - For example, if two unit have fists equipped, then other units can't use a fist.
 - **Equipment Clause**
 	- Only lv.
 1~27 gears are allowed to use.
 Exceptions: lv.
 30 cudgels and Lv.
 28 bows, xbows are allowed.
 	- Only 10 kinds of rings are allowed: lv.
 1 ones (warrior's ring, defender's ring) and lv.
 8 ones (ring of str/vit/.../res).
 	- **You may not use anti-undead weapons to attack the undead.**
 - **Objection Clause** - The objection is always to "vanquish them all".
-	- It means you have to kill all other units (including reinforcements) before killing the boss.
+	- It usually means you have to kill all other units (including reinforcements) before killing the boss.
-- **Incap Clause** - Units shouldn't lose life (heart): units must be teleported out before he is incapacitated and three countdowns run out, or must not be hit by exorcism if he is undead.
+- **Incap Clause** - Units shouldn't lose life (heart): units must be teleported out before he is incapacitated and three countdowns run out.
     - Unit has to use a shiftstone to teleport himself out in advance.
 Also, Black Plume might be useful.
 (2020/12/30)
 - **Heal Clause** - The number of times of using **consumables**, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
 This upper bound is denoted as N, where [y] is the integer part of y.
     - For example, if an enemy team consists of 11 units including 2 clerics then N = 1.5 x (1+2) x [11/3] = 1.5 x 3 x 3 = 13.5.
-	- Using any consumable counts a heal. **Exception: shiftstone is not counted.** (2021/1/21)
+	- Using any consumable counts a heal per time. **Exception: shiftstone is not counted.** (2021/1/21)
 	- You may not use the same consumable more than 3 times in a battle (since enemies only have 3-5 copies of each consumable).
 Salvation (resurgent) gems can only be used on story characters who need to be rescued.
 (2020/11/1)
     - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
     - Exceptions.
 Those granting Renewal are not included.
 Lancet (Dark HP to HP) is not included since it's fair.
 Drain Heart (Dark) and magic like that which drains HP from others are not included.